 We’ll paddle and hike our way down the Hulahula River, allowing for three layover days for hiking and exploring.
 We’ll take a layover in the mountains, another on the coastal plain, and another on the river’s delta en route to the Arctic Ocean.

 Awake this morning at the northern edge of the continent.
-Weather permitting, we get a quick ride to the Eskimo Village of Kaktovik and then fly back south across the Brooks Range, the Arctic Circle, and the Yukon River to Fairbanks.
+Weather permitting, we get a quick flight to the Eskimo Village of Kaktovik and then a longer flight back south across the Brooks Range, the Arctic Circle, and the Yukon River to Fairbanks arriving late in the day.
 Time to change your socks!

 Transportation beyond Fairbanks, food while in the wilderness, stoves, cooking & eating utensils, boats, paddles, life jackets, safety & repair gear and professional guide service.